alexdevero/alex-devero-blog/blog-archives/archive-18/25-02-19--getting-started-with-ruby-the-easy-way-pt7.md

-# Getting started with Ruby – The Easy Way Pt7
+# Getting Started With Ruby the Easy Way Pt7 - Recursion, Scope, OOP Pt1

 Have you ever heard about scope, recursion or OOP?
 If not, don't worry.
 You will learn about these topics in this part of Getting started with Ruby series.
 Today, you will learn about what recursion is and how to use it.
 Next, you will learn about scope and its types.
 Lastly, you will learn about classes and objects.
 Without further ado, let's begin!